Environmental Management Policy Panel

 In the last decade, the University has taken several major steps in an ongoing energy conservation initiative.
 These steps include (but are not limited to) replacement of old light fixtures with more efficient newer-generation fixtures, installation of automated systems in numerous buildings to allow temperature setbacks while unoccupied, placement of motion sensor controls on building lighting, and the installation of a chilled water loop across campus to replace 16 old, inefficient chiller units with five highly efficient chiller units.
 These combined actions are calculated to result in roughly $2M in annual energy cost-avoidance as compared to the previous operating systems.
 Prior to the installation of the chilled water loop Missouri State was Springfield City Utilities’ largest consumer of natural gas; since completion the University has dropped to the fifth largest position.

-Material recycling - Recycling programs for selected waste products are currently in place, although these programs are somewhat fragmented, being operated autonomously through Facilities Management (Custodial), Environmental Management, the Print Shop, and Residence Life and Services departments.
+Material recycling - Recycling programs for selected waste products are currently in place, although these programs are somewhat fragmented, being operated autonomously through Facilities Management (Custodial), Environmental Management, the Print Shop, and Residence Life, Housing and Dining Services departments.
 Materials currently being recycled include office/mixed paper, cardboard, aluminum cans, plastic bottles, electronic waste (e-waste), metal, toner cartridges, fluorescent bulbs, batteries, smoke detectors, silver from photographic processing, and tires.
 A telephone directory recycling event is also held annually.
 All yard wastes are composted by the Grounds Department and reused on the University grounds.

 A Solid Waste Audit was completed at Missouri State University by Waste Reduction Strategies in 2005.
 The audit reviewed solid waste generation and handling practices at the University, and provided some basic recommendations on reducing the volume of waste generated on campus.
 These recommendations included: